A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis'

-The cross-entropy is another important component of information theory when a prior guess is available for the distribution under study.
-In order to define the cross-entropy associated with the LNE family in (\ref{EQ:LN_entropy})--(\ref{EQ:LN_entropy0}), let us consider any two (sub-)probability distributions $P=(p_1, \ldots, p_n)^T$ and $Q=(q_1, \ldots, q_n)^T$ both belonging to $\Omega_n^\ast$ with fixed $W(P)=W(Q)=W$, say; for probability distributions $W=1$.
-From the relations between existing entropy measures and associated cross-entropy measures, a natural definition for the corresponding (asymmetric) cross-entropy measure between $P,Q$ can be given by
+Let us consider any two (sub-)probability distributions $P=(p_1, \ldots, p_n)^T$ and $Q=(q_1, \ldots, q_n)^T$ both belonging to $\Omega_n^\ast$ with fixed $W(P)=W(Q)=W$, say ($W=1$ for probability distributions).
+From the relations between existing entropy measures and associated cross entropy measures, a natural definition for the (asymmetric) cross entropy measure between $P,Q$ corresponding to the entropy measure LNE can be given by

 Note that, for the uniform prior $Q=U=(\frac{W}{n}, \ldots, \frac{W}{n})$, we have